jolynch/website/content/posts/jimmy_johns_and_web_services.md

 3. Increase sandwich output rate by using background workers to pre-fetch cache misses.

-Many food service shop do some of these techniques, but I am not aware of one that combines so many best practices in high performance systems engineering in one, very fast, sandwich making package.
+Many food service shops do some of these techniques, but I am not aware of one that combines so many best practices in high performance systems engineering in one, very fast, sandwich making package.